makrai/notes/jurafsky-slp-ch11-transfer.md

   * can be learned from text and
   * employed for eg measuring word similarity or studying meaning change
 * In this chapter, we expand on static word embeddings in two large ways
-  * contextual embeddings: representations for words in context.
-The methods eg those learned by popular methods like BERT (Devlin+ 2019) or GPT (Radford+ 2019) or their descendants, each word w will be represented by a different vector each time it appears
+  * contextual embeddings: representations for words in context. eg those learned by popular methods like BERT (Devlin+ 2019) or GPT (Radford+ 2019) or their descendants, each word w will be represented by a different vector each time it appears
   * pretraining and fine-tuning.
     * pretraining the process of learning some sort of representation of meaning for words or sentences by processing very large amounts of text
     * We’ll call these pretrained models pretrained language models, since they can take the form of the transformer language models we introduced in Chapter 9
     * fine-tuning the process of taking the representations from these pretrained models, and further training the model, often via an added neural net classifier, to perform some downstream task like NER or question answering or coreference.
 The intuition
     * the pretraining phase learns a language model that instantiates a rich representations of word meaning, that thus enables the model to more easily learn (‘be fine-tuned to’) the requirements of a downstream NLU task.
     * The pretrain-finetune paradigm is an instance of what is called transfer learning in machine learning: the method of acquiring knowledge from one task or domain, and then applying it (transferring it) to solve a new task
     * adding grounding from vision or from real-world interaction into pretrained models can help build even more powerful models, but even text alone is remarkably useful, and we will limit our attention here to purely